 How do you know if something is royalty-free?

-- One-time payment: A royalty-free license is available with a one-time fee, meaning you pay only once, even if you use the asset multiple times.
-However, you must pay attention because some RF licenses don’t allow more than 500,000 copies unless you get an extended RF license.
+- One-time payment: With an RF license, you only need to pay once for the license, even if you use the asset multiple times.
+However, some RF licenses may have limits on the number of copies allowed (e.g. 500,000) unless you purchase an extended license.

-- Worldwide: You may use content licensed under an RF license anywhere in the world.
+- Worldwide: You can use an RF-licensed asset anywhere in the world.

-- Non-exclusive: RF licenses do not grant you exclusive rights over the image, meaning others can use it at the same time as you do.
+- Non-exclusive: RF licenses do not grant exclusive rights to the asset, meaning others can use it at the same time.

 How RF licenses differ

-- Price: Royalty-free licenses for stock images cost from $0.14 to several hundreds of dollars.
+- Price: The cost of RF licenses varies from as low as $0.14 to several hundred dollars.

 Restrictions to RF licenses

-- share the image with others, store it on a shared drive, or gift it;
+- Share the asset with others or store it on a shared drive.

-- use images as a part of a trademark or logo design.
+- Use images as part of a trademark or logo design.

 Types of royalty-free licenses

-Because of the broader licensing terms, extended licenses cost more than standard usually between $50 and $100, but can get as high as $500.
-Since they’re used much more infrequently, they are almost exclusively sold on-demand (Dreamstime sells them with subscriptions), either in packs, with credits, or as single purchases.
+On the other hand, extended licenses grant additional rights, such as the ability to make unlimited copies (more than the 500,000 limit of the standard RF license), use it for resale (merchandise, packaging, items where the object is the primary value), and receive a higher license fee ($250,000).
+They usually cost more than standard licenses, typically between $50 and $100, but can go as high as $500.
+Since they are used much more infrequently, they are almost exclusively sold on-demand either in packs, with credits, or as single purchases.

-The main difference between the standard RF license and the extended RF license is that the standard RF license is cheaper, offers less indemnity, usually has a print limit, and cannot be used in trade goods or as a standalone good.
-The extended RF license can be used in trade goods and as a standalone product, but may not be resold unchanged.
+The standard royalty-free (RF) image license is cheaper, offers less indemnity, has a print limit, and cannot be used in trade goods or as a standalone good.
+In contrast, the extended RF license can be used in trade goods and as a standalone product but may not be resold unchanged.

 |Get with||Subscriptions, on-demand||On-demand|